 Editor's Note: Evaluation is FFS.

-6.3 Proposal #3: Ways of Working on CRs during meetings when using Gitlab for collaborative drafting of CRs
+6.3 Proposal #3: Ways of Working on CRs during meetings when using Gitlab for preparation of CRs

 6.3.1 Description

 Gitlab on 3GPP Forge is used as a repository of identical copies of certain (parts of the) specifications that are written in text-based formats separately from the rest of the specifications written in Word.
 The primary normative reference of specifications remains stored on FTP.